 The Bali Hai area proposal also includes a terminal for cruise ships at the tip of the cape, a two-story administration building, and a recreation area covering about 15-rai.
 It will then allow for the waterfront to expand and additional structures to be built such as a second boat pier, department store, skywalk, and passenger terminal for the planned light electric train.
 Nearby Walking street would also benefit from a new 38,000-square-metre commercial area designed to provide new tourist attractions.
 All these proposals need to be presented to the cabinet for approval.

-Rare 4 bedrooms condominium for rent in the high-end Movenpick residence on Na Jomtien Beach
+Rare 3 bedrooms condominium for rent in Ocean marina on Na Jomtien Beach

 Another Pattaya project awaiting cabinet approval is the construction of a monorail line through the city area.
 Pongtawee Lertpanyawit, who is in charge of the feasibility study, said that work could begin in 2023 with the 9-kilometre-long line operational by 2027.
 A recent opinion poll found that 80% of the city’s residents favoured this idea in preference to those for a tram or underground train.